Dairy Queen in Merritt Island to close after 58 years - NewsBreak

 Runner searching for car that hit him as he crossed the street in Orlando

-ORLANDO, Fla. - Daryl Willmore is an avid runner.
+Daryl Willmore is an avid runner.
 He’s been jogging a route by Ramsgate Circle and Scenic Point Boulevard every day for about seven years.
 He wears this bright band, so drivers can see him, and is careful when crossing the road.
-"I follow all the rules....
+But even still, he says a driver mowed him down as he ran across the street.

 Central Florida music teacher receives Manilow Music Project award from iconic singer